sam-ludlow/mame-ao/README.md

 ## Internal Workings

 ### Overall
-Assets (ROMs & CHDs) are downloaded to a “Hash Store”.
+Assets (ROMs & CHDs) are downloaded to a "Hash Store".
 Uncompressed individual files are stored with a filename that is the SHA1 of the file.
 This is completely separate to the MAME rom directories.
 ZIP files are not used at all.

 Each MAME version is kept completely isolated, when a new version of MAME is used a fresh MAME directory is created.
 Previous versions are left in place, you can go back to them anytime, let’s say you have some saved state (these often don’t work with different MAME versions).